 Research is vital to any successful international SEO strategy.
 To maximize global growth and in-market opportunity, think beyond translation and let the data do the talking.

 Failing to properly research your target markets and in-country language trends can have embarrassing – and potentially damaging – consequences.
-These marketing localization fails from some of the largest brands in the world are a good reminder of how local research can make or break your marketing strategy.
+These marketing localization fails from some of the largest brands in the world are a good reminder of how local research can make or break your global marketing strategy.

 Fewer people realize, however, that research is also important when it comes to international SEO.
 When expanding into new markets, it can be tempting to jump in with both feet and simply translate your online content just to get things off the ground.
 But without insight into local search trends, you risk wasting time, resources, and budget in expanding your international content.

 1. IDENTIFY WHAT’S ALREADY WORKING

 Start with your current reality.
-Other than your primary market, where else are you seeing some organic search visibility and traffic?
+Other than your primary market, where else are you seeing organic search visibility and traffic?
 In which languages?
 What are the volume and trend statistics there?

 Now dig a little deeper.
 Identify why you’re ranking for these countries and languages.
 Also look into which keywords and pages are drawing the traffic, and what the click-through and conversion rates are.

 Leverage web analytics tools (like Google Analytics, Google Search Console, Searchmetrics, and SEMrush) to help you identify top markets and languages, and better understand international audience behavior and trends.